 When my daughter was small, I used to take her to the American Museum of Natural History in New York City.
 There, I would explain why the dinosaurs disappeared and how mankind evolved from our primitive forebears.
 She seemed rapt.
 But a few weeks ago, after hearing me on the radio discuss a new book about Charles Darwin, my daughter, now 25, suggested that we reverse roles—she’d take me to the museum.
 She said my understanding of Darwinism needed some fine-tuning.

-Thus begins Joe Queenan’s excellent Last Page essay,
+Thus begins Joe Queenan’s excellent Last Page essay, Darwin for Dads, in

 River of Riches: The Cahaba, an unsung Alabama waterway, turns out to be one of the most biologically diverse places in the nation